SirGlory/django_weather_api/README.md

 ## Calculations
 Calculations are made over the entire time period.
 For example, querying a 2-day forecast will return the max, min, mean, and median temperature over the whole 48-hour period.
-Calculations are made through use of the Python Statistics Module.
+Calculations are made through use of the Python Statistics module.
 All values rounded to one decimal place.

-##Limitations
+## Limitations
 1. Does not handle special characters such as - or . or ü, Will not work for cities such as München, Washington D.C., Nur-Sultan.
 2. Can only forecast up to 3 days due to free tier limitations at www.weatherapi.com/